 Moffa, E. D. (2019).
 A paradox of place: Civic education in the rural South.
 Social Studies Research and Practice, 14(1), 105-121.

 Moffa, E. D., & McHenry-Sorber, E. (2018).
 Learning to be rural: Lessons about being rural in teacher-preparation programs.
 The Rural Educator, 38(1), 26-40.

 Waterson, R. A., & Moffa, E. D. (2016).
 Citizenship education for proactive democratic life in rural communities.
 Education, Citizenship, and Social Justice, 11(3), 213-230.

 Moffa, E. D. (2016).
 Fostering global citizenship dispositions: The long-term impact of participating in a high school global service club.
 The Social Studies, 107(4), 145-152.

 Waterson, R. A., & Moffa, E. D. (2015).
 Applying Deweyan principles to global citizenship education in a rural context.
 Journal of International Social Studies, 5(1), 129-139.

-Moffa, E. D., & Poling, T. (forthcoming,).
+Moffa, E. D., & Poling, T. (2020).
 Growing to thrive: The story of two colleagues prospering in an era of standards-based education.
 In T. Rodriguez, H. Hallman & K. Pastorka-Capuana (Eds.)
-How teachers persist: Why we remain (and thrive) in this challenging profession.
+Invested stayers: How teachers thrive in challenging times.
 Lanham, MD: Rowan & Littlefield